*Updated August, 2019 to add “Pixie Spray”

 - Label Cardstock Sheets: Using your label maker, create a label for each of your laminated cardstock storage sheets.
 I put the initials of the manufacturer and then the stencil name.
 For example: SSS – Chevron

-- Adhere Your Stencils: After you have sprayed the back of your stencils with stencil spray, stick the stencils onto the newly laminated sheets of cardstock.
+- Adhere Your Stencils: After you have sprayed the back of your stencils with Pixie Spray, stick the stencils onto the newly laminated sheets of cardstock.

 This is what one of each of the laminated cardstock sheets looks like once they are completed and the stencils have been adhered: